javatlacati/swiplwebtut/webspanish.md

 ADVERTENCIA: *No* haga esto en su propio código.

-+print_html+ is a behind the scenes predicate that converts a list of HTML chunks into a string containing HTML.
++print_html+ is a behind the scenes predicate that converts una lista de fragmentos de HTML into a string containing HTML.
 Besides just concatenating, it inserts some rough formatting.

 ----
 say_hi(_Request) :-